artalar/reatom/docs/src/pages/core.md

 ## Usage

 Reatom allows you to describe both super dumb and extremely complex logic by a three main things: **atoms** for data storing, **actions** for logic processing, **context** (`ctx`) for system isolation.
-All other abstractions work on top of these three.
-You could check the [architecture](#architecture) section for a deep dive to internal principles and it motivation.

-Reatom is inspired by React.js architecture.
+Reatom is inspired by React and Redux architecture.
 All processed data should be [immutable](https://developer.mozilla.org/en-US/docs/Glossary/Immutable), computations should be pure.
 All side effects should be scheduled for a separate effects queue by `ctx.schedule(callback)`.
+Only consistent data transaction applying.
+All prerequisites you could check in this article: [What is a state manager](/general/what-is-state-manager).

 ```ts
 import { createCtx, action, atom } from '@reatom/core'